Reqven/EaupenV2/README.md

 # EaupenV2
 EaupenV2 is an iOS app which retrieves water points around your current location.
 You might have to use your own Apple account to compile and sign the application in order to make it work.
+**This is a school project.**

 1st view|2nd view|3rd view|
 :-------------------------:|:-------------------------:|:---------------------: